Peer Effects in Labor Market Training: Appendix

 \subsubsection{Resampling Test}

 To provide evidence that the residual variation in my imputed employability variables results from random fluctuation, I ran a series of simulations (similar to \citealp{Bifulco2011}).
-In each simulation I randomly reallocate program participants to groups of the same size within the same provider-month group and use this simulated distribution to compute the variation of the predicted peer employability measures.
-Across 500 simulations and after removing fixed effects and course controls the average residual standard deviation in the simulated peer employability measures ranges from 0.042 to 0.046 (Table \ref{tab:resampling}).
-Whereas the simulated residual variation is very close to to observed one for retraining program it is slightly smaller for long training programs.
+In each simulation I randomly reallocate program participants to groups of the same size within the same provider-competence level group and use this simulated distribution to compute the variation of the predicted peer employability measures.
+Across 500 simulations and after removing fixed effects and course controls the average residual standard deviation in the simulated peer employability measures ranges from 0.048 to 0.05.
+The simulated residual variation is slightly smaller than the observed one for short training programs.
+It is somewhat larger for long training programs and retraining.
 Thus, there might be some excess variation in these types of programs.